 Publicly available information originally only included information lawfully made available from federal, state, or local government records.
-The California Privacy Rights Act (CPRA), effective January 2023, significantly expands this to include two more types of publicly available information.
+The California Privacy Rights Act (CPRA) significantly expanded this to include two more types of publicly available information.
 The first is “lawfully obtained, truthful information that is a matter of public concern”—an exemption that covers information collected for journalistic purposes.
 The second is “information that a business has a reasonable basis to believe is lawfully made available to the general public by the consumer or from widely distributed media.”
 This is important because it covers public consumer data collected from social networks.

 Deidentified or aggregate consumer information is data that cannot be linked to a particular consumer or household.
 Examples include a consumer profile from which all identifiers have been removed, or website usage statistics, such as total homepage visits, that can’t be linked to any identified individual.